 That my friends is a recipe for winning at dinner time.
 This Mozzarella Chicken is the key to getting clean plates and keeping my sanity on busy weeknights.

-In this section I am going to go through a few tips and tricks I use when making this recipe to get the absolute best and most delicious results.
+In this section I am going to go through a few tips and tricks I use for how to make Chicken Mozzarella to get the absolute best and most delicious results.
 Hopefully this will answer any questions that may pop up while cooking.
 If not feel free to leave them in the comments below.

 Find my notes on types of ingredients I like, as well as, any substitutions that can be used in the section below.